Let's use data to make Ottawa better

 How have you used City of Ottawa's data to make something amazing?

-almost 4 years agoThese ideas could be something that you are currently working on, or have completed.
+over 4 years agoThese ideas could be something that you are currently working on, or have completed.
 Share a link to any product you have created using City of Ottawa data.

 Examples: map, mobile app, visualization, story, class project, etc.